 As a former NHS doctor, my heart goes out to all the healthcare staff, some of whom are my closest friends, who are facing this pandemic on the frontline.
 Right now, doctors, nurses and allied health professionals are facing increasing demands and pressures which they know will only get worse over the coming weeks.
 Many are being redeployed to work in new specialities, take on new roles, cover different wards or patient groups and crash-learn complex, new skills in record time.
 Some will be working in the new, temporary field hospitals, like the Nightingale Hospital at the Excel Centre in East London.
 They will be dealing with high concentrations of COVID-19 patients, increasing their risk of exposure.

 They will work ridiculous hours, care for unprecedented numbers of seriously ill patients, and they will feel the emotional burden of dying patients and grieving families.
 During this time, some of them will watch as colleagues, friends and family become ill as well.
 While most will recover quickly, some of them will not.
 Others will have to self-isolate from their immediate family if they have spouses, children or parents in a vulnerable category.
 This will lead many to live for extended periods away from the family home in temporary accommodation.
+I had that chappy skin everyone is talking about, I did too.
+Also, I slept badly because of the joint pain.
+I couldn’t wait for it to end.
+But now that the treatment with Accutane is over I don’t regret it at all: I have a clean face with no pimples and normal skin, it’s such a pleasure to look at myself in the mirror.

 Those who are senior managers, consultants and senior nurses will carry the responsibility for making difficult decisions about who gets treated and who does not, based on imperfect knowledge.
 They know that their decisions will have life and death consequences for thousands of people.